Skip to Content

 Use a parchment paper-lined baking sheet (glossy side up) instead of greasing it.
 Parchment paper eliminates any factors that the color of the baking sheet brings.
 It will not add additional oil to the bread dough either.

-Stuffed Bun Recipe Variations and substitutions
+Stuffed Bun Recipe Variations and Substitutions

 Pizza flavor – The kiddos will love this recipe.
 Add just enough pizza sauce to coat the meat and add mozzarella instead of parmesan.

-Veggies – We love shitake mushrooms in our meat buns recipe.
+Veggies – We love shiitake mushrooms in our meat buns recipe.
 You could saute peppers or your favorite vegetable.
 Cook pureed carrots with the meat.
 That allows the flavor and extra liquids to be absorbed into the meat mixture.

 If you enjoyed this Meat Bun recipe, here are a few more you may enjoy